shawahniibrahim/Direcotry-watcher/README.md

 # Direcotry-watcher
-a simple but useful Python-based directory monitoring tool.
+a simple but useful Python-based directory monitoring tool! 🚀
-Nice project! 🚀